QubitHD: A Stochastic Acceleration Method for HD Computing-Based Machine Learning: Introduction:

-The main contributions of the paper are the following: \begin{itemize} \item We decreased the gap in classification accuracy between binarized and non-binarized state-of-the-art HD computing-based ML algorithms by \textbf{38.8\%} on average. \item We decrease the convergence time in the range of \textbf{30-50\%}.
-Introducing randomness in the algorithms prevents it from getting stuck in small, local minima, and incites the algorithm to quickly move towards the optimal value.
-The reason why the authors of \cite{QuantHD} had problems with slow convergence was precisely this: lack of randomness. \item We stop the algorithm from getting stuck in \textbf{local minima} during training, by introducing randomness in the convergence process. \item \Design performs similarity check by calculating the Hamming distance between the hypervectors instead of calculating the costly cosine similarity. \item We implemented the algorithm on GPU and FPGA, which accelerates training and inference.
-We also evaluated several classification problems, including human activity, face and text recognition.
-When looking at energy efficiency and speed, the FPGA implementation of \Design provides on average a \textbf{56}$\times$ and \textbf{8}$\times$ energy-efficiency improvement and speedup during training, as compared to state-of-the-art HD computing algorithms \cite{ISLPED}.
+The main contributions of the paper are the following: \begin{itemize} \item We decreased the gap in classification accuracy between binarized and non-binarized state-of-the-art HD computing-based ML algorithms by \textbf{38.8\%}, on average. \item We decrease the convergence time in the range of \textbf{30-50\%} (for different datasets).
+Introducing randomness in the algorithm prevents it from getting stuck in local minima, and incites the algorithm to quickly move towards the optimal value.
+The reason why the authors of \cite{QuantHD} had problems with slow convergence was precisely this: lack of randomness. \item \textit{QubitHD} performs a similarity check by calculating the Hamming distance between the hypervectors instead of calculating the costly cosine similarity. \item We implemented the algorithm on FPGA, which accelerates training and inference.
+We also evaluated several classification problems, including human activity, face, and text recognition.
+When looking at energy efficiency and speed, the FPGA implementation of \textit{QubitHD} provides, on average, a \textbf{56}$\times$ and \textbf{8}$\times$ energy efficiency improvement and speedup during training, as compared to state-of-the-art HD computing algorithms \cite{ISLPED}.
 For comparison purposes, the authors of \cite{QuantHD} only achieve 34.1$\times$ and 4.1$\times$ energy efficiency improvement and speedup during the training against the same state-of-the-art HD computing algorithms.
-When comparing \Design with multi-layer perceptron (MLP) and binarized neural network (BNN) classifiers, we observe that \Design can provide \textbf{56}$\times$ and \textbf{52}$\times$ faster computing in training and testing respectively, while providing similar classification accuracies (see Table \ref{tab:compare}). \end{itemize}
+When comparing \textit{QubitHD} with multi-layer perceptron (MLP) and binarized neural network (BNN) classifiers, we observe that \textit{QubitHD} can provide \textbf{56}$\times$ and \textbf{52}$\times$ faster computing in training and testing respectively, while providing similar classification accuracies (see Table \ref{tab:compare}). \end{itemize}